 In the late, dark winter of 1995, I received a phone call from my sister, Susan Kay, letting me know that she had been diagnosed with ovarian cancer and was scheduled for surgery.
 The surgery was April 19, 1995 the same day as the Oklahoma City bombing.
 Two long years later, March 31, the Monday morning following Resurrection Sunday 1997, she moved to heaven, with her life here on earth surely unfinished.
 There is no need to describe the horrifying agony or devastation that cancer brings, as thousands upon the earth have suffered in similar ways.
 Since that time, Susan’s only son, Christopher graduated from high school a few months later, then off to college.
 Now, he is joyfully married to Marissa, with a beautiful daughter, Sophie-Kate (2009) and then Caroline (2011) and Oliver (2015).

 In 2001, I inquired again of the LORD regarding each person’s account in heaven.
 This is not a question as to whether each person has an account in heaven, as the Scriptures are clear on that point.
-My question is “How is that account filled”?
+My question is “How is that account filled?"
 On the earth, we have bank accounts, that we make deposits into and withdrawals from, this is a simple concept.
-As to the subject of the wages of sin is death, we know that Jesus Christ paid that debt upon the cross, when He died and rose again.
+As to the subject of the wages of sin is death, we know YESHUA paid the debt upon the cross, when He died and rose again.
 So, the question is not about eternal life, but about each one’s account in heaven.
 How can one’s account in heaven be filled, if one’s life is taken abruptly?
 The question is not about the undeniable riches of the endless mercy and grace of God.
 The question is how to add to the eternal account of one who is in heaven.

 David, the psalmist writes, “You have taken account of my wanderings; Put my tears in Your bottle.
 Are they not in Your book?”
 (Psalm 56:8, NASB).
 Daily the LORD gathers my tears as a love offering.